Top Eco‑Friendly Internet Providers Making a Greener Connection

 Why Fiber Internet Is a Greener Choice

-• Less energy use per data packet, translating into efficiency gains across the network ([rsinc.com](https://www.rsinc.com/why-fiber-internet-is-the-most-eco-friendly-choice-in-2025.php?utm_source=openai)).
+- Lower energy use per data packet, translating into network‑wide efficiency gains.

 Quick Tip Table